Local workers - Age structure - Information Media and Telecommunications

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the age structure of the Information Media and Telecommunications workforce in the Gunnedah Shire in 2016 compared to the Public Administration and Safety workforce within Gunnedah Shire shows that there was a higher proportion of people in the younger age groups (15 to 44 years) and a lower proportion of people in the older age groups (45 years and over).
+Analysis of the age structure of the Information Media and Telecommunications workforce in the Gunnedah Shire in 2016 compared to New South Wales shows that there was a higher proportion of people in the younger age groups (15 to 44 years) and a lower proportion of people in the older age groups (45 years and over).

-Overall, 75.0% of the Information Media and Telecommunications workforce was aged under 45 years, compared to 50.0% for the Public Administration and Safety workforce within Gunnedah Shire.
-25.0% were aged 45 years and over, compared to 50.0% for the Public Administration and Safety workforce within Gunnedah Shire.
+Overall, 75.0% of the Information Media and Telecommunications workforce was aged under 45 years, compared to 67.4% for New South Wales.
+25.0% were aged 45 years and over, compared to 32.6% for New South Wales.

-The major differences between the age structure of the Information Media and Telecommunications workforce in the Gunnedah Shire and the Public Administration and Safety workforce were:
+The major differences between the age structure of the Information Media and Telecommunications workforce in the Gunnedah Shire and New South Wales were:

 The largest changes in the age structure of the Information Media and Telecommunications workforce in the Gunnedah Shire between 2011 and 2016 were: